Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Configuration Enumeration for Six-Point Solvers

 \subsection{A Combinatorics Solution to Enumeration}

 The problem is related to combinatorics and group theory.
-When isomorphism without edge-reversion symmetry is considered in multigraph enumeration, the problem has been investigated in~\cite{OEIS-A052171}.
-However, when edge-reversion symmetry is also considered, little study has been investigated.
-The P{\'o}lya Enumeration Theorem can be applied to solve this problem~\cite{guichard2023combinatorics}.
+The P{\'o}lya enumeration theorem can be applied to solve this problem~\cite{guichard2023combinatorics,OEIS-A364088}.
 To apply this theorem, we need to generate the cycle index of the permutation group $S_n$ acting on $n$ elements.
 Then we obtain the number of isomorphic graphs from this cycle index of $S_n$.

 In addition to theoretical analysis, we can enumerate all the distinct graphs in a recursive way by computer programming.
 We use about $50$ lines of Matlab codes to determine the distinct graphs, as shown in \cref{lst:graph}.